DigitalExpart/one2onelove-main-project/README.md

-# Base44 App - One 2 One Love
+# One 2 One Love

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API and Supabase.
+A modern relationship app built with Vite + React and Supabase.

 ## ⚠️ Important: Environment Setup Required